 These group homes have had continual success for the past forty years.
 The individuals living in these four group home have made incredible progress and some have moved on to the Supported Living Program and others are continuously working toward more independent lives.

 Supported Living (SL) is a program where residents rent a home in the community with Camelot staff support.
 The degree of support depends on the needs of the individual residents.
 At the present time all of Camelot’s Supported Living Homes have 24 hour staff support.
 Each home has 1–4 residents living there.

-Currently, there are nine Supported Living sites located in Bothell, Kirkland, Duvall, Lake City, Shoreline, Woodinville, Lynnwood, and Bellevue.
-Fifteen of the twenty-one residents in the SL Program have Prader-Willi Syndrome.
+Currently, there are ten Supported Living sites located in Bothell, Kirkland, Duvall, Lake City, Shoreline, Woodinville, Lynnwood, and Bellevue.
+Over half of the residents in the SL Program have Prader-Willi Syndrome.